dart-lang/language/working/0524-variance/feature-specification.md

 ### Variance Rules

-We say that a type parameter of a generic class, mixin, or enum is _covariant_ if it has no variance modifier or it has the modifier `out`; we say that it is _contravariant_ if it has the modifier `in`; and we say that it is _invariant_ if it has the modifier `inout`.
+We say that a type parameter of a generic class, mixin class, enum, or mixin is _covariant_ if it has no variance modifier or it has the modifier `out`; we say that it is _contravariant_ if it has the modifier `in`; and we say that it is _invariant_ if it has the modifier `inout`.

 The language specification defines what it means for a type to occur covariantly, contravariantly, or invariantly in another type.
 No